 Good Advice if Attacked by Ground Hornets

-My advice is, if you even think you are being attacked by ground hornets, stop whatever you are doing.
+My advice is, if you even think you are being attacked by ground hornets.
+Stop whatever you are doing.
 Move away from the location of the encounter as quickly as possible.
-If you have babies or young children, pick them up immediately cover them with your arms and move as quickly as possible from the area.
+If you have babies or young children, pick them up immediately cover them with your arms and move as fast as possible from the immediate area.

 I have read a recommendation that you should take off your shirt and cover your face with it and run.
 Not a good idea.
 You can't run safely when you can't see where you are going.
 Just run!
 40-50 yards should be enough distance.
 If not, keep running until there are no more bees around.

 Ground hornets unlike honeybees generally will not follow you too far.
-Though unlike honeybees, hornets do not die after they sting or bite and will continue to sting as long as they are on your body.
+Though unlike honeybees, hornets do not die after they sting or bite.
+They will continue to sting as long as they are on your body.
 Many people have or can develop an allergic reaction to the bees venom.
 Centers for Disease Control and Prevention - CDC

 Wasps, Hornets, and Yellow Jacket's.
 The benefit's